Summary

 - family history of chronic pain syndromes

-- acute back pain with neurologic signs
+- acute back pain with neurological signs

 - high-risk occupation